Various Scenes Explored in this Post

 a 1963 article

-The Edith Lehmann Behr Residence
+The Edith Lehmann Behr

 1914-mid 1960's

-a daughter of EJ Lehmann owned this mansion
+daughter of EJ Lehmann,

-construction of 505 Stratford Place
+construction phrase of 505 Stratford Place

 images - Kevin Peterson via Construction News Magazine